REGISTRATION & COFFEE

 Andrew Tulloch - Facebook

-Deep Learning in Production at Facebook
+Compilers for Deep Learning @ Facebook

 I'm a research engineer at Facebook, working on the Facebook AI Research and Applied Machine Learning teams to drive the large amount of AI applications at Facebook.
 At Facebook, I've worked on the large scale event prediction models powering ads and News Feed ranking, the computer vision models powering image understanding, and many other machine learning projects.
 I'm a contributor to several deep learning frameworks, including Torch and Caffe.
 Before Facebook, I obtained a masters in mathematics from the University of Cambridge, and a bachelors in mathematics from the University of Sydney.

-Brendan Frey - Deep Genomics
+Brendan Frey - Deep Genomics & University of Toronto

 REINFORCEMENT LEARNING & UNSUPERVISED LEARNING